renatodinizc/midnight_library/README.md

                                                         | |
                                                         |_|
 ```
-A comprehensive Rust web application for managing books.
+A comprehensive Rust web application for managing a bookstore.
 This project is designed to demonstrate the capabilities of Rust in building efficient, safe web applications.
-It features book management functionalities including listing, adding, and retrieving book details.
+It features bookstore management functionalities including listing, adding, and retrieving book and authors details.
 The system also includes health checking and configuration management, ensuring a robust and customizable solution.

 ### Installation and Setup